Walter Wilkins (1809–1840)

-Walter Wilkins (18 October 1809 – 28 May 1840) was a British politician.
+Walter Wilkins (18 October 1809 – 28 May 1840) aka Walter de Winton was a British politician.

 The son of Walter Wilkins, an English MP, Wilkins lived in Maesllwch Castle and was educated at New College, Oxford.
 He inherited part-ownership of Wilkins's Old Bank, in Brecon.
-In 1831, he married Julia Cecilia Collinson, the future novelist.
-He was appointed as a magistrate for Radnorshire, and served as High Sheriff of Radnorshire in 1833.
+In 1831, he married Julia Cecilia Collinson (also known as Julia de Winton), the future novelist.
+They had at least two children: